kvark/kvark.github.io/_posts/2022-01-18-open-source-workflow.markdown

   5. Test it thoroughly.
 Make a PR and see how CI likes it.
   6. Publish on Crates and merge the PR.

-For breaking changes, we create a new branch from master, e.g. `v0.10`, after the merge.
-For patches, we work off the branch being patched (and the PR goes against that branch), and [cherry-pick](https://github.com/gfx-rs/naga/pull/1663) the necessary changes from master.
+For breaking changes, we create a new branch from trunk, e.g. `v0.10`, after the merge.
+For patches, we work off the branch being patched (and the PR goes against that branch), and [cherry-pick](https://github.com/gfx-rs/naga/pull/1663) the necessary changes from trunk.
 Some people insist on tagging each and every release, but I don't find it necessary.
 As long as you can see when crates versions were updated, and you followed this routine, it's clear what code was changed for each version (in addition to the changelog entries).

-Note: since the work is done in the branch, master doesn't get its patch version updated.
-The result is often that master package version is *behind* the release branch version.
+Note: since the work is done in the branch, trunk doesn't get its patch version updated.
+The result is often that trunk package version is *behind* the release branch version.
 That may be confusing to some users, but I think it's totally fine.
 The version only matters for something that is either on crates, or used as a override for something on crates.
-You are never supposed to override a released version by master, because generally speaking master has some breaking changes in it.
+You are never supposed to override a released version by trunk, because generally speaking trunk has some breaking changes in it.

 Note: Rust's SemVer culture is different from the general SemVer in that the patch version in "0.x.patch" is required to be backwards compatible with other "0.x.y".
 So you can see a lot of "pre-1.0" crates, and [that's OK](https://github.com/kvark/mint/issues/31).